-- The IFPA knows from our services that pregnant women who are concerned about a possible risk to life tend to present at a primary care setting before the risk becomes imminent.
+• The IFPA knows from our services that pregnant women who are concerned about a possible risk to life tend to present at a primary care setting before the risk becomes imminent.
 The 2013 Act omits a clear referral and treatment pathway for a woman or girl seeking access to the procedure through which a medical certification is made or refused.
-The legislation further omits safeguards to ensure that a woman will not experience undue delays in referral for examination by a medical practitioner at an appropriate location in circumstances where she is unclear whether a risk to her life exists and/or where she is not under the care of a doctor. - Where a woman is refused certification that she is entitled to an abortion under the Act, she is entitled to apply for the decision to be reviewed.
+The legislation further omits safeguards to ensure that a woman will not experience undue delays in referral for examination by a medical practitioner at an appropriate location in circumstances where she is unclear whether a risk to her life exists and/or where she is not under the care of a doctor.

+- Where a woman is refused certification that she is entitled to an abortion under the Act, she is entitled to apply for the decision to be reviewed.
 Where a woman seeks treatment under section 9 of the legislation on the grounds that the risk to her life arises from a risk of suicide, the requirements of the Act for certification are more onerous than in the case of physical risk to life.
 The pregnant woman must be examined by three, rather than two specialists (two psychiatrists and an obstetrician).
 If a woman is refused certification and subsequently appeals, she will be subjected to examination by a further two psychiatrists and an obstetrician.
 Such a requirement will inevitably increase the mental anguish and suffering of a vulnerable person.

-• The legislation provides for the exercise of conscientious objection by a medical practitioner.
+In addition, no supports are explicitly included in the Act to ensure access to the review process for women with intellectual disabilities or women who do not have literacy skills or whose first language in not English. - The legislation provides for the exercise of conscientious objection by a medical practitioner.
 The Act places an obligation on such a practitioner to ensure the transfer of the pregnant woman's care.
 However, the Act does not place an explicit obligation on hospitals to ensure that women can receive life-saving treatment under the Act.
-(A member of the Board of one of the hospitals listed as appropriate institutions in the Schedule to the Act has stated that the hospital, which is publicly funded, may refuse to provide abortions because of its religious ethos.
-(Conscientious objection provisions have been abused in many jurisdictions to refuse care to women.
+(A member of the Board of one of the hospitals listed as appropriate institutions in the Schedule to the Act has stated that the hospital, which is publicly funded, may refuse to provide abortions because of its religious ethos.16) Conscientious objection provisions have been abused in many jurisdictions to refuse care to women.
 In this context, the insufficiently robust provisions of the Act, and the omission of sanctions in the case of refusal of care, may act as a barrier to access to lawful care in cases where a woman's life is at risk.

-The Irish Human Rights and Equality Commission (IHREC), Ireland's National Human Rights Institution, has raised a number of concerns in relation to the Act's compliance with human rights standards.
-15 The IHREC highlights the question of access to an effective remedy with regard, in particular, to women and girls in whose cases access to medical practitioners may be in doubt and/or the making of an application in writing may pose difficulties, e.g. women or girls from lower socio-economic backgrounds or geographic areas with limited access to or lack of choice regarding health care, women or girls of ethnic minority backgrounds, including asylum seekers and refugees, or women or girls who are functionally illiterate or have intellectual disabilities.
+The Irish Human Rights and Equality Commission (IHREC), Ireland's National Human Rights Institution, has raised a number of concerns in relation to the Act's compliance with human rights standards.17 The IHREC highlights the question of access to an effective remedy with regard, in particular, to women and girls in whose cases access to medical practitioners may be in doubt and/or the making of an application in writing may pose difficulties, e.g. women or girls from lower socio-economic backgrounds or geographic areas with limited access to or lack of choice regarding health care, women or girls of ethnic minority backgrounds, including asylum seekers and refugees, or women or girls who are functionally illiterate or have intellectual disabilities.
 The IFPA shares these concerns.

-3. Criminalisation of Abortion (Articles 2, 3, 6, 7)
+3. Criminalisation of Abortion